 - B stands for the total tax base required for generating the required GST revenues.

 Note: Basically, the RNR exercise attempts to calculate B,

-As per the recommendations from the Subramanian committee, RNR can be calculated with 3 different approaches:
+As per the recommendations from the Subramanian committee, revenue neutral tax rate in GST can be calculated with 3 different approaches: